yellowled/yl-bp/README.md

 1. `npm install` (install [Grunt plugins](#plugins-used) required for build script; also executes `bower install` to install [JS assets](#js) included in this boilerplate automagically)
 2. `grunt` (start build script with default task, which is starting a simple local webserver and running the `watch` task)

+The local webserver is also exposed through [localtunnel.me](https://localtunnel.me), currently using the subdomain `yl-bp` (if available).
+This subdomain should be changed in `grunt/localtunnel-me.js`.

 [Additional Grunt tasks](#additional-grunt-tasks) are available for testing and deploying code to staging and live servers.

 ### “I don't need …”